1985 All-East football team

-The 1985 All-East football team consists of American football players chosen by the Associated Press as the best players at each position among the Eastern colleges and universities during the 1985 NCAA Division I-A football season.
+The 1985 All-East football team consists of American football players selected by the Associated Press (AP) as the best players at their respective positions among Eastern colleges and universities during the 1985 NCAA Division I-A football season.
+The team included players from programs such as Penn State, Syracuse, Boston College, West Virginia, Temple, and Army.

+Penn State led all schools with eight first-team selections, while Syracuse and Boston College were also heavily represented on the squad.